likyoo/SemiCD-VL/README.md

-# DiffMatch: Visual-Language Guidance Makes Better Semi-supervised Change Detector
+# SemiCD-VL: Visual-Language Model Guidance Makes Better Semi-supervised Change Detector

-**Code for DiffMatch paper: [DiffMatch: Visual-Language Guidance Makes Better Semi-supervised Change Detector.](https://arxiv.org/abs/2405.04788)**
+**Code for SemiCD-VL (formerly: DiffMatch) paper: [SemiCD-VL: Visual-Language Model Guidance Makes Better Semi-supervised Change Detector.](https://arxiv.org/abs/2405.04788)**

 ## Overview

 Change Detection (CD) aims to identify pixels with semantic changes between images.
 However, annotating massive numbers of pixel-level images is labor-intensive and costly, especially for multi-temporal images, which require pixel-wise comparisons by human experts.
 Considering the excellent performance of visual language models (VLMs) for zero-shot, open-vocabulary, etc. with prompt-based reasoning, it is promising to utilize VLMs to make better CD under limited labeled data.
-In this paper, we propose a VLM guidance-based semi-supervised CD method, namely DiffMatch.
-The insight of DiffMatch is to synthesize free change labels using VLMs to provide additional supervision signals for unlabeled data.
+In this paper, we propose a VLM guidance-based semi-supervised CD method, namely SemiCD-VL.
+The insight of SemiCD-VL is to synthesize free change labels using VLMs to provide additional supervision signals for unlabeled data.
 However, almost all current VLMs are designed for single-temporal images and cannot be directly applied to bi- or multi-temporal images.
 Motivated by this, we first propose a VLM-based mixed change event generation (CEG) strategy to yield pseudo labels for unlabeled CD data.
-Since the additional supervised signals provided by these VLM-driven pseudo labels may conflict with the pseudo labels from the consistency regularization paradigm (e.g. FixMatch), we propose the dual projection head for de-entangling different signal sources.
+Since the additional supervised signals provided by these VLM-driven pseudo labels may conflict with the original pseudo labels from the consistency regularization paradigm (e.g. FixMatch), we propose the dual projection head for de-entangling different signal sources.
 Further, we explicitly decouple the bi-temporal images semantic representation through two auxiliary segmentation decoders, which are also guided by VLM.
-Finally, to make the model more adequately capture change representations, we introduce metric-aware supervision by feature-level contrastive loss in auxiliary branches.
-Extensive experiments show the advantage of DiffMatch.
-For instance, DiffMatch improves the FixMatch baseline by +5.3 $IoU^c$ on WHU-CD and by +2.4 $IoU^c$ on LEVIR-CD with 5\% labels, and DiffMatch requires only 5\% to 10\% of the labels to achieve performance similar to the supervised methods.
+Finally, to make the model more adequately capture change representations, we introduce contrastive consistency regularization by constructing feature-level contrastive loss in auxiliary branches.
+Extensive experiments show the advantage of SemiCD-VL.
+For instance, SemiCD-VL improves the FixMatch baseline by +5.3 $IoU^c$ on WHU-CD and by +2.4 $IoU^c$ on LEVIR-CD with 5\% labels, and SemiCD-VL requires only 5\% to 10\% of the labels to achieve performance similar to the supervised methods.
 In addition, our CEG strategy, in an un-supervised manner, can achieve performance far superior to state-of-the-art (SOTA) un-supervised CD methods (e.g., IoU improved from 18.8\% to 46.3\% on LEVIR-CD dataset).

 <div align="center">